Oil soars, U.S. crude hits $60/bbl for first time since mid-2015

 Still, rising production in the United States is offsetting some of the OPEC-led cuts.

-The U.S. rig count, an early indicator of future output, held steady at 747 in the week to Dec.
+The U.S. rig count <RIG-OL-USA-BHI>, an early indicator of future output, held steady at 747 in the week to Dec.
 22, according to the latest weekly report by Baker Hughes.

 U.S. crude oil inventories were likely down for a sixth straight week, while gasoline stockpiles saw a probable build last week, a preliminary Reuters poll showed on Tuesday.